andreamoleri/DataArchitecture/README.md

 these components interact and how the reading and writing processes occur.
 Let's start by saying that a running MongoDB instance is called a "node".
 There are two main types of nodes:

-- **Primary Nodes**: they are responsible for write operations.
+- **Primary Nodes:** they are responsible for write operations.
 Each replica set has only one primary node at a time.
-- **Secondary Nodes**: receive copies of data from the primary node and can serve read operations if configured to do so.
+- **Secondary Nodes:** receive copies of data from the primary node and can serve read operations if configured to do so.

 #### Clusters in MongoDB